-The Internet Camera's back panel features an RJ-45 connector for connections to 10Base-T Ethernet cabling or 100Base-TX Fast Ethernet cabling.
+The DCS-2000 back panel features an RJ-45 connector for connections to 10Base-T Ethernet cabling or 100Base-TX Fast Ethernet cabling.
 This network port supports the NWay protocol, allowing the Internet Camera to automatically detect or negotiate the transmission speed of the network.

-The Ethernet cable included with the DCS-5300G Internet Camera is a Category 5 "straight through" cable.
-This is the recommended cable type when the camera is physically connected to a 100Mbps Fast Ethernet network hub or switch.
+The Ethernet cable included with the DCS-2000 Internet Camera is a Category 5 "straight through" cable.
+This is the recommended cable type when the camera is connected to a 100 Mbps Fast Ethernet network hub or switch.